 Tempe Mendoan is bizarre to first-timers expecting a crispy fritter — it's pale, soft, slightly floppy, with a barely-set batter that gives way to soft tempe inside.
 The first bite reveals why it works: the tempe's nutty fermented soybean flavor is intact (not masked by deep-frying), the batter is light and slightly herbal from green onion + turmeric, and the kecap manis dip adds dark sweet-salty complexity.
 Eat 2-3 with rice and they become breakfast.
 Eat 5-6 with beer in the afternoon and they become why people move to Banyumas.

 The defining technique is undercooking — frying at 160°C (vs typical 175-180°C) for under 2 minutes per side.
 This sets the batter via starch gelatinization without browning (no Maillard reaction at this lower temperature), keeping the batter pale and soft.
-The thinness of the tempe slice means it's just heated through.
+The tempe is sliced wide and thin, so it's just heated through.
 The result is a fritter where you taste tempe + light batter + dip + green onion separately, rather than a uniformly browned fried snack.

 Variations